Unboxed-Software/solana-course/content/token22-metadata.md

     - programId: SPL Token program account
 2. the constant `LENGTH_SIZE`: The number of bytes of the length of the data
 3. the constant `TYPE_SIZE`: The number of bytes of the type of the data

+so the process here would be as follows:
+1. allocate the account and pay the rent fee.
+2. initialize the metadata-pointer in the mint account, and point to the account itself
+3. initialize the mint
+4. initialize the metadata in the mint account
+5. add any additional custom fields if needed

 ### create NFT with metadata extension